Bailey-1/DogDating/README.md

   - ~~Allow the user to create a new profile directly from the profile-selection page.~~
   - Allow the user to delete specific profiles and all of their content such as images.
   - ~~Shortcut to the my-profile page.~~
-- login page
-  - Mock login page that allows you to switch between different user accounts.
-  - **Note: this is only to show that the webpages content is dynamic and changes based on the current user and to show that messaging would actually work.**

 # Troubleshoot